Court Circular

-The Court Circular (CC) is the official record that lists the engagements carried out by the monarch of the United Kingdom and the other Commonwealth realms; the Royal Family; and appointments to their staff and to the court.
-It is issued by St James's palace and printed a day in arrears at the back of The Times, The Daily Telegraph and The Scotsman newspapers.
-An archive of the circular back to 1997 is provided on the British monarchy's website.
+The Court Circular is the official record that lists the engagements carried out by the monarch of the United Kingdom and the other Commonwealth realms; the royal family; and appointments to their staff and to the court.
+It is issued by St James's Palace and printed a day in arrears at the back of The Times, The Daily Telegraph and The Scotsman newspapers.
+An archive of the circular since 1997 is provided on the British monarchy's website.